Chiefs Camp lies beneath mixed woodland on Chiefs Island within the Moremi Game Reserve.

 Taking centre stage is a four-poster bed, with overhead mosquito net and ceiling fan, framed by a slatted headboard with reading lights, and flanked by bedside tables.
 A wicker chest containing extra blankets and towels sits by the outer wall.
 The inner wall has two open-sided wardrobes with internal lighting, ensuring that you can see inside your luggage – something that is lacking in most other safari camps in Botswana.
 There is ample hanging space, plus shelving, a digital safe, umbrella, insect spray, air-horn, bathrobes, slippers and a shoe-polish kit.

 A doorway leads into the en-suite bathroom with separate toilet.
 Twin ceramic handbasins and overhanging mirrors sit atop a wooden washstand.
 There's a tiled shower cubicle, laundry basket and a well-lit vanity table with tissues, hairdryer and extra mirror.
 Soap, shower gel, shower cap, vanity and sewing kits, shampoo, conditioner and body lotion are provided.
 Through an outer door you'll find the outside shower, partly walled for privacy whilst still allowing views over the floodplain.

-A number of thoughtful touches are worth a mention: electric blankets and hot-water bottles in winter, feather and hollow-fibre pillows, universal plug points, and a thorough turndown service where even drinking water and a short bedtime story are set out with the bathrobe and slippers.
-There's no tea and coffee station , but there is a small mini-bar/fridge where drinks and some chocolate bars are stored.
+A number of thoughtful touches are worth a mention: electric blankets and hot-water bottles in winter, feather and hollow-fibre pillows, universal plug points, and a thorough turndown service when drinking water and a short bedtime story are set out with the bathrobe and slippers.
+There's no tea and coffee station, but a small minibar/fridge contains drinks and chocolate bars.